DenisHooke/module-builder/README.md

 # CRAM Builder
-**CRAM Builder** - this's a script for `create-react-app-module` package which helps to build new feature-modules.
+**CRAM Builder** - this's a helpder-script for [Create React App Module](https://github.com/facebook/create-react-app) boilerplate which helps to build new feature-modules.

 Just build your own app with isolated structure.